groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/searching/search-for-embedded-and-encrypted-objects-in-qr-code-signatures/search-for-encrypted-text-in-qr-code-signatures.md

 productName: GroupDocs.Signature for .NET
 hideChildren: False
 ---

-# Search for encrypted text in QR-code signatures

 [**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) provides ability to search over secure QR-code signature with standard or custom encryption.
 Standard encryption is implemented over class **SymmetricEncryption** class.
 Creation of this object expects 3 arguments like encryption algorithm enumeration **SymmetricAlgorithmType **with one of following values (DES, TripleDES, RC2, Rijndael), string value **key** and string value **salt**.

 Here are the steps to search for secure QR-code text with standard encryption with GroupDocs.Signature: